All content on this site is by and copyright ©1994-2007 Tonio Loewald, unless otherwise specified.

 Executive Summary: create image grids from movies -- suitable for making animated particles from videos of explosions or whatever.

 You basically pick the grid width and height and the rendering scale and then click a button to create the grid and another button to save it out.
-That's it.
+More recent versions include support for setting in- and out- points and crossfading the animation to make it loop.
+That's all there is to it.

 Download Particle Accelerator (Mac OS X Universal Binary)